-When the Son Replaces the Father, The Son Will Disappear Too
+When the Son Replaces the Father,

-Whatever the motive or exegetical habit of mind, the Father Silence eventually has a corrosive effect.
+Whatever the motive or exegetical habit of mind, Father silence eventually has a corrosive effect.
 For when God the Av disappears behind the Son's exalted status—expressed in such phrases as "Jesus is God" or "God is Jesus"—an avalanche of doctrinal consequences begins…ending in the total sweeping away of Biblical faith.

 Ironically, it is a Catholic historian who informs us:"Roman Catholicism…has tended increasingly to favour belief in Christ over belief in God….
-Belief in God is viturally hidden… [Some within Catholicism] have come to talk of a 'Christianity without God'."
+Belief in God is virtually hidden… [Some within Catholicism] have come to talk of a 'Christianity without God'."
 [Jean Milet, God or Christ: The Excesses of Christocentricity (1999), pp. 2-3]

 Political history tells us that assassins of a King will always go after his Prince who would succeed him.